cryptopunksnotdead/punks.journal/csv-formats.md

 Please post your questions or comments to the ruby-talk mailing list thread or in the reddit ruby discussion thread.

 Any other CSV format you want to see pre-configured and supported "out-of-the-box"?
+Please tell.